Cognitive Distortions

 Should statements

-Constraining yourself with unrealistic expectations about how you 'should' be.
+Constraining yourself with unrealistic expectations about how things "should" be.

 Labeling